Central Synagogue (Manhattan): Community houses

 Central Synagogue's first community house opened in 1927 at 35 East 62nd Street.
 The structure had been built in 1905 as Miss Keller's School for Girls.
 The facility, serving as Central's social center, had space for the congregation's offices, library, and 300 religious-school students.
 It hosted the Temple Brotherhood's events and meetings, as well as the Women's Organization's dances, meetings, exhibits, and classes.
 The community house included a meeting room, built in 1947 and named after Julius and Hilda Loeb.
 After Central moved out of the building, it became a school and a residence.

 Central Synagogue operates the Phyllis and Lee Coffey Community House, which is housed in a nine-story granite structure at 125 East 55th Street designed by Kahn and Jacobs.
 The current community house was completed in September 1967.
 The center includes a 450-seat sanctuary with fused-glass panels, in addition to an auditorium and theater, meeting rooms, and 16 classrooms.
 It houses the synagogue's collection of artifacts, as well as its religious school, a gift shop, and various spaces for other activities.
 When the community house opened, it was used by the Boy and Girl Scouts, blind and deaf persons' organizations, and the American Red Cross.

 Artifacts

 Central Synagogue contains a collection of Jewish artifacts.
-A Torah from the Czech town of Lipnik, which was printed in the early 19th century and owned by the Memorial Scrolls Trust, was loaned to Central in 1967.
+A Torah from the Czech town of Lipnik, which was written in the early 19th century and owned by the Memorial Scrolls Trust, was loaned to Central in 1967.
 Prior to 1998, Central also contained two brass menorahs measuring 3 ft high.
 One of the menorahs was fabricated in the 18th century and was a bequest from one of the congregation's founding members.
 In the mid-20th century, the congregation also owned three shofar musical horns.